glowrayonyii/alx-system_engineering-devops/0x00-shell_basics/README.md

-a script that changes the working directory to the previous on
+a script that list all files